berkaayowa/SharpHttp/README.md

 # SharpHttpServer Library
-### SharpHttpServer is a lightweight C# Library written by Berka Ayowa that helps you create, embed standalone Http server for console or windows apps
+### SharpHttpServer is a lightweight C# Library written by Berka Ayowa that helps you create a standalone Http server for in your console or windows apps

 >Latest version 1.0.0